-Should an employee present COVID-19 symptoms during the daily health selfscreen, the employee must complete a COVID-19 questionnaire, remain at or return to their home or place of residence and not report to work until such time as the employee satisfies the minimum criteria in order to return to work (as discussed in Section J. of this CPP).
+Should an employee present COVID-19 symptoms during the daily health self- screen, they shall remain at or return to their home or place of residence and not report to work until such time as the employee satisfies the minimum criteria in order to return to work (as discussed in Section J. of this CPP).